 Graefestraße 7, 10967 Berlin Kreuzberg; Auguststr.
 63, 10117 Berlin Mitte; Simon-Dach-Strasse 9, 10245 Berlin Friedrichshain

-Fräulein Fros
+Fräulein Frost

 Many ice cream parlors in Berlin border on cuteness overload when it comes to interior and self-presentation and Fräulein Frost is no exception, making it a huge hit with children (though exceeded in almost intolerable sweetness of interior by Anna Durkes).
 And also their ice creams are a little too sweet, but they've got a flavor called GuZiMi, this ridiculous name dissolves into Gurke-Minze-Zitrone (cucumber-mint-lemon), which is basically a Moscow Mule without Vodka and thus absolutely delicious (of course, you could add the alcohol later by just pouring it over the scoop).